elevata-labs/elevata/README.md

 - multi-source stage pipelines
 - SQL previews with lineage

-elevata includes a complete **LogicalPlan + Expression AST** engine that supports multiple SQL dialects with deterministic rendering.
+elevata includes a complete **LogicalPlan + Expression AST** engine that supports
+multiple SQL dialects with deterministic rendering.

+While SQL previews are an important inspection and debugging tool,
+elevata is fundamentally designed for **warehouse-native execution**.

+All generated SQL can be executed deterministically against the target system,
+including incremental loads, merges, historization, and schema synchronization.

 > *Modern data platforms often fail not because of missing tools, but because*
 > *architecture, lineage, and governance are encoded implicitly in SQL and pipeline code.*